 Lawsuits against Novartis claimed that the drug company should have communicated to doctors, healthcare providers and consumers the true cardiovascular (“CV”) risks associated with Zelnorm when Novartis knew or should have known of the risks.
 The lawsuits contended that Novartis knew, or should have known as early as the end of 2002, that taking Zelnorm came with an excess risk of cardiac injury but it failed it its duty to timely and adequately warn physicians and healthcare providers of this risk.

 There are various arguments about what the warning should have been.
-But, clearly, Novartis' marketing program neglected to include any reference to ischemic cardiovascular risk with Zelnorm and also may have overemphasized the claims of efficacy of Zelnorm.
+But, clearly, Novartis' marketing program neglected to include any reference to ischemic cardiovascular risk with Zelnorm and also may have overemphasized the claims of the efficacy of Zelnorm.
 This is an important factor in considering the risk.

 When a company does not give fair warning, the patient does not have an honest choice.
 The plaintiffs in this litigation claimed that Novartis' actions unreasonably influenced the prescribing habits of physicians and healthcare providers and deprived them of the right to make educated, informed decisions about the risks and benefits of prescribing Zelnorm to their patients.